chris-jeune/ICBM-SIM/README.md

 Encountering issues or have questions?
 Open an issue on GitHub for assistance.

 ### Acknowledgements:
-This ICBM Simulator project was developed by @chris-jeune and Yan Hui as part of a school project.
+This ICBM Simulator project was developed by me @chris-jeune and a classmate as part of a school project.
 Free assets were utilized in the development process.

 ### Future Improvements:
 - **Enhanced Graphics:** Integrate high-quality 2D graphics and visual effects for improved realism.